denten-books/plain-text/2-device.md

 ### 2.2 Thought Experiment

-These are broad strokes towards the intellectual history of the literary device.
-Our concern is however with literary devices as they exist today, precisely within the confusion between symbol and thing.
-At this point, it becomes productive therefore to examine the history of modern computing not within its usual lineage of computing machinery, but in relation to this broader history of

-symbolic manipulation.
-The modern computer derives in part from the same strange
+These broad strokes towards the intellectual history of the literary device bring us to literary devices as they exist today, precisely within the confusion between symbol and thing.
+At this point, it becomes productive therefore to examine the history of modern computing not within its usual lineage of calculating machinery, but in relation to this broader history of symbolic manipulation.
+The modern computer---and by extension the electronic book---harkens back to a cluster of related thought experiments, one strain of which stems from the philosophy of Ludwig Wittgenstein and subsequently to the ideas of Alan Turing, his long-time student and colleague.
+The story of Turing machines has been told before, in many guises, but never with an eye towards literary machines that nevertheless occupy central place in the early development of modern computing.

 To confront the computer as a *literary* device, optimized for symbolic exchange, one must first understand its peculiar relationship to universal